jlink/property-based-testing/pbt-java/blog-series/7_tdd.md

 ### Starting with an Example

-More often than not I start with an easy example test, just to figure out the interface:
+More often than not I start with an easy example test, just to figure out the interface.
+Luckily the first item in our inbox covers just that:

 ```java
 class PrimeFactorizationTests {